EkispertWebService/guide-book/docs/devtool.md

 If you make a Web application, you can use Developer Tools.

-This is a debug tool of Web browser which is supported on almost Web browsers.
+This is a debug tool of Web browser which is supported on most Web browsers.

 How to open:
- Windows F2
+ Windows F12
  macOS Option + Command + i

 ![img](/img/devtool.png)